When an area goes 'Digital' the existing Live / Gateway service Universal Credit claimants will need to get 'transferred' across.

-- It is not a transfer as such as the claimant will need to make a new claim for Universal Credit under the 'Full'/Digital service.
+- It is not a transfer as such as the claimant will need to make a new claim for Universal Credit under the Full / Digital service, online.

-- Claimants cannot 'opt out' and must transfer over to the 'Full'/Digital service to continue to receive Universal Credit.
+- Claimants cannot 'opt out' - they must transfer over to the Full / Digital service to continue to receive Universal Credit.

-- To make a claim for Universal Credit under the 'Full'/Digital service the claimant will need to have an email address.
-And they will find it easier if they have a bank account in their own name.
+- To make a claim for Universal Credit under the Full / Digital service the claimant will need to have an email address, and a bank account or credit union account in their own name.

-- A rent verification form will be sent to the landlord (assuming the claimant has answered 'yes' to the question 'Do you pay rent for your home' and provided the correct name of their landlord).
+- A rent verification form will be emailed to the landlord (assuming the claimant has answered 'yes' to the question 'Do you pay rent for your home' and provided the correct name of their landlord).
 Where this differs in any way to the information provided by the claimant regarding their rent /service charges - even by just 1p - the claimant will be given a 'to do' on their journal to amend the details they have input.
-If they fail to do this no Housing Costs Element can be included in the award - and in some cases (particularly where the claimant or joint claimant works and has a 'work allowance') no payment of Universal Credit will be made at all.
+If they fail to do this no Housing Costs Element can be included in the award - and in some cases (particularly where the claimant or joint claimant works and has a 'work allowance') no payment of Universal Credit may be made at all.
+(NB where the housing provider has Trusted Partner Status the landlord's statement of the rent amount is accepted).

-- If the claimant does not complete the 'transfer' process, their claim for UC will be closed - and any APA Managed Payment in place will end.
-They can make a new claim - but the APA Managed Payment will need to be re-applied for and there could be a gap in their entitlement (although they could try for a backdate).
+- If the claimant does not complete the 'transfer' process, after 14 days their UC award will be suspended then after a further 32 days closed - and any APA Managed Payment in place will end.
+They can make a new claim - but the APA Managed Payment will need to be re-applied for and there could be a gap in their entitlement (although they could try for a backdate - but only igf the claimant's circumstances fit the very tight criteria.

 - Monthly Assessment Period and therefore payday